mikitz/homebrew-rules/README.md

 A collection of my homebrew rules used for D&amp;D 5e.

 ## To-do List
-1. Set up all the data in a [JSON](https://docs.google.com/spreadsheets/d/13MtW11-pexxwCiKeWOxKYm41PWDV2JAe39tXxj39KIw/edit?usp=sharing)
+1. [] Set up all the data in a [JSON](https://docs.google.com/spreadsheets/d/13MtW11-pexxwCiKeWOxKYm41PWDV2JAe39tXxj39KIw/edit?usp=sharing)
+    - [] BUG: The last row of the last table on each sheet gets cut off
 2. Add corresponding calculators from main site
     - [] Ability Scores
     - [] Combat